Representation in Real Estate

 UPDATE:

 The settlement is subject to court approval and NAR continues to deny any wrongdoing in connection with the Multiple Listing Service (MLS) cooperative compensation model rule that was introduced in the 1990s in response to calls form consumer protection advocates for buyer representation.
 Under the terms of the agreement, NAR would pay $418 million over approximately four years.
-Two important parts of the agreement; 1.
-The release of most NAR members and many industry stakeholders from liability and 2.
-The cooperative compensation (seller compensating the buyers agent) remains a choice for consumers when selling a home.

 Another key point of the agreement-new MLS rules will prohibit offers of buyer broker compensation on the MLS.
 This means any offers of broker compensation (payment offered to buyers broker) cannot be communicated on the MLS.
 It will continue to be an option consumers can use as long as any communication is off the MLS.